 Nassim Taleb & anti-fragility

-Nassim Nicholas Taleb’s book Antifragile: Things That Gain from Disorder (read review) has profoundly influenced Kjell Jørgen Hole’s work on anti-fragile ICT systems.
+Kjell Jørgen Hole’s work on anti-fragile ICT systems is based on Nassim Nicholas Taleb’s book Antifragile: Things That Gain from Disorder (read review).
 For more information on Taleb’s work, see his homepage, Facebook forum, and medium page, as well as the news site Black Swan report.
 You can also listen to his podcast episodes at econtalk.org.
 Nassim Taleb and Daniel Kahneman discuss antifragility here.

 Joe Armstrong & Erlang

-The functional programming language Erlang supports anti-fragile software systems consisting of concurrent processes that communicate via pure message passing.
-To learn more, watch Joe Armstrong—one of the inventors of Erlang—discuss how to program multicore machines, achieve fault tolerance and scaling, and build reactive systems.
-It is also possible to take online courses in Erlang programming:
+The functional programming language Erlang supports anti-fragile software systems consisting of concurrent processes that communicate via message passing.
+To learn more about Erlang systems, watch Joe Armstrong—one of the inventors of Erlang—discuss how to program multicore machines, achieve fault tolerance and scaling, and build reactive systems.
+You may also study the online book Learn You Some Erlang for Great Good! or take an online course offered by the University of Kent:

 Jeff Hawkins & machine learning